A vertically integrated model with phase change for aquifers in cold firn: Aquifer propagation in a heterogeneous, cold firn

 \section{Aquifer propagation in a heterogeneous, cold firn}

-The final test consists of quasi-3D lateral propagation of firn aquifer in an initially dry and cold heterogeneous firn.
-The vertically-averaged porosity field is initialized as a correlated random field (Figure~\ref{fig6:hetero_init}\textit{a}).
-The anisotropy in porosity, leading to streaks in the $y$ direction, arises from the correlation lengths being 10 m and 100 m in the $x$ and $y$ directions, respectively.
+The final numerical test involves quasi-3D lateral propagation of a firn aquifer in an initially dry and cold heterogeneous firn.
+To account for natural variability in firn properties, the vertically averaged porosity field is initialized as a correlated random field (Figure~\ref{fig6:hetero_init}\textit{a}).
+Horizontal correlation scales in firn span from centimeters to hundreds of meters based on stratigraphic observations and may extend to even larger scales due to large-scale accumulation variability \cite[e.g., ][]{laepple2016layering,xu2023polar}.
+These short and long correlation scales may arise from processes such as layering, temporal variability, and annual snowfall accumulation \citep{xu2023polar}.
+The anisotropy in porosity, leading to streaks in the $y$ direction, arises from the correlation lengths, chosen to be 10 m and 100 m in the $x$ and $y$ directions, respectively.
+Furthermore, the amplitude of the logarithmic variation (in powers of ten) is set to 0.1, with a mean of zero.
+More information on the generation of the correlated random field can be found in \cite{shadab2024hyperbolic}.
 The domain of dimensions 1000 m $\times$ 1000 m is divided uniformly into 100 $\times$ 100 cells.
 The boundary conditions on the left and right faces are aquifer heights $h=10$ m and $h =0$ m, respectively, whereas the boundary condition on the rest of the faces is no flow (Figure~\ref{fig6:hetero_init}\textit{d}).
-There is a linear increase in the initial temperature of the firn from -30$^\circ$C to 0$^\circ$C from left to right (Figure~\ref{fig6:hetero_init}\textit{b}).
+There is a linear increase in the initial temperature of the firn from -30$\,^\circ$C to 0$\,^\circ$C from left to right (Figure~\ref{fig6:hetero_init}\textit{b}).